 Cat-eye discharge can be hazardous if left untreated.
 It can develop into a severe eye infection, and if the condition worsens can cause loss of an eye.
 Home remedies can prove very beneficial if there is a mild eye problem.
 The home treatments described above can help reduce swelling, inflammation, redness, pain, and dryness.
 Oregon grapes also have anti-bacterial properties.

 Besides all their effects, home remedies have only limited use.
 If above mentioned all treatments fall to provide relief to the cat, then consult with a veterinarian for proper treatment.
 A veterinarian may suggest some OTC drugs for the treatment of eye discharge.
 Moreover, use the OTC medicines available in the home with the recommendation of the vet.
 Remember, the wrong treatment can cause more harm than good.

 Cat-eye discharge can cause some underlying problems.
 It could be any viral or bacterial infection.
 It could be an allergen, third eyelid problem, or trauma.
-Assessing the condition of your cat or pet is very important for you.
+Assessing the condition of your cat or pet should be very important to you.
 Moreover, selecting the home treatment is also very much important.
-Do consult with the vet for the correct understanding of the cat's condition and better treatment options.
+If the condition of your kitty's eyes does not improve, you should definitely consult with a vet for a true understanding of her condition and better treatment options.